bitvijays/umbrella-wiki/source/1_Architecture.rst

 - Robot Experiment Manager Service
     - The service primarily handles the Robot Network feature and creates and launches digital twin and Robot Arena experiments.
 Digital twin and Robot Arena experiments run as per the creation time.
     - Digital twin and Robot Arena have separate queues from which experiments are picked and deployed.
-With the current flow, Robot Arena experiments can be created only after successfully validating of controller image with a digital twin experiment.
+With the current flow, Users can create robot arena experiments only after successfully validating of controller image with a digital twin experiment.
     - Gazebo Simulator is used as a digital twin in Robot Network.
 A separate Kubernetes Cluster is available to run the Robot simulator experiment on two nodes (x86 and ARM architecture VM).
-The service handles the deployment of Radio Simulator, Gazebo Persistent Volume, World Listener and Gazebo service on x86 node and IoT Gateway, micro Gateway and controller services on ARM node.
+The service handles the deployment of Radio Simulator, Gazebo Persistent Volume, World Listener and Gazebo service on the x86 node and IoT Gateway, micro Gateway and controller services on the ARM node.
 Virtual serial ports send controller data to the Radio simulator, and around 40 virtual serial ports are created statically.
     - Robot Arena is in a separate Kubernetes cluster where 20 (approx.) physical robots are supported.
 The technician who will be present near the robots will be responsible for starting, stopping or cancelling the experiment.
 As an experiment result, a heatmap, a live video feed of the arena and the option to record & download the feed are supported.

 Containerized components